HEC Y-Category Journal

 File Format: Manuscript files can be in the following formats: DOC or DOCX.
 Microsoft Word documents should not be locked or protected.

-Length: 20 to 30 double spaced Letter-sized pages.
+Length: 20 to 30 single-spaced A4-sized pages.
 All pages should be numbered consecutively, beginning with page 1, the title page.

 Headings: Limit manuscript sections and sub-sections to 3 heading levels.
 Make sure heading levels are indicated in the manuscript text.

-Font: Use "Times New Roman" as the font style and size of body text should be 12pt, and the first, second and third levels should be bold 14, 13, and 12, respectively.
+Font: Use “Times New Roman” as the font style and size of body text should be 12pt and the size of the first, second, and third levels should be bold 14, 13, and 12 respectively.

 Language: The language of the manuscript must be English.